LuanF-52/php-ecommerce-architecture/README.md

 - **Repository**: Handles database communication, separated from business rules
 - **Shipping/Discount**: Contains domain logic with interfaces, implementations, and factories
 - **Controller**: Orchestrates the flow between layers
+- **Database**: Contains the connection class that creates PDO instances

 This separation makes the code easier to test, maintain, and extend.